Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Proposed Methodology

 A wide range of detrending techniques is available in the literature, including both parametric and non-parametric methods.
 Common approaches include linear trend \citep{r61}, quadratic trend \citep{r62}, moving average smoothing \citep{r63}, locally weighted regression \citep{r63}, and two-knot linear spline \citep{r60}.
 In this study, the linear detrending method, the most widely used approach in agricultural economics, is adopted, as it offers both simplicity and interpretability.
 The detrended crop yields ($Dy_t$) are defined as:

-where $y_t$ represents the observed crop yields, $\hat{y}_t$ denotes the values predicted from the fitted linear regression model, in which time $t$ is used as the independent variable.
+where $y_t$ represents the observed crop yields, $\hat{y}_t$ denotes the values predicted from the fitted linear regression model, in which time $t$ is used as the independent variable (representing the temporal dimension of the data, e.g., monthly, seasonal, or annual observations).
 The addition of $\hat{y}_0$ ensures that all detrended yields are shifted to the level of the first predicted yield \citep{r1}.
 This adjustment prevents the occurrence of negative values in the detrended series, which is particularly important because GLM and GAM with some specific link functions cannot accommodate negative-valued inputs.
 From Equation (\ref{e91}), the removed time trends ($TT_t$) from the observed crop yields are obtained as follows:

+Ultimately, the observed crop yield is expressed as the sum of two components: the detrended yield $Dy_t$, which captures the stationary variation driven by climate factors, and the time trend $TT_t$, which represents the systematic growth pattern over time.
+This decomposition ensures that the predictive models are applied to the detrended series, thereby isolating the effect of weather and climate variables on crop yields.
 The time stationarity of crop yields is evaluated using the Augmented Dickey-Fuller (ADF) test \citep{r64}, where the null hypothesis indicates that the crop yield series is non-stationary.